A Warm Hearted Life’s Get Creative Book

 The book also introduces the upcoming Handmade for Christmas and The Holidays (or just because) challenge that I will be running.
 It will use concepts introduced in the book such as Some not None to encourage you to pick a few ideas like make an Advent calendar and some special biscuits.
 Plan how to fit making them into your life and accept that you can’t make all the wonderful things.
 Start a tradition of making something each Christmas.
 I will be featuring this challenge on Pinterest and Instagram (and the Instagram posts go to my Chronic Life Hacks Facebook page).

-I have priced the book inline with a course and based on it being so practical.
-If you buy it and aren’t satisfied I can offer you a money back guarantee in exchange for some feedback to help me improve the book and the information here on the website.
+If you buy it and aren’t satisfied I can offer you a money back guarantee in exchange for some feedback to help me improve the book and the information about it here on the website.